Managing Electrical Safety for Temporary Power on Job Sites

 - What is the difference between GFCI protection and an Assured Equipment Grounding Conductor Program?

 - A GFCI actively monitors for current imbalances and de-energizes a circuit during a ground fault to prevent electrocution.
-An AEGCP is a documented inspection and testing program that ensures the equipment grounding conductor is intact but does not actively shut off power during a fault.
-OSHA allows an AEGCP as an alternative to GFCIs on construction sites.
+An AEGCP is a documented inspection and testing program (required to be continuously enforced on site by designated person(s)) that verifies equipment grounding conductor continuity; it does not automatically de-energize a circuit during a fault.
+NEC Article 590 recognizes this program as an alternative to GFCI protection when implemented and documented according to the code.

 - How does NEC Article 590 govern temporary power safety?

 - NEC Article 590 provides specific rules for temporary electrical installations used during construction, remodeling, or demolition.
-It specifies permitted wiring methods, time limits for use, and mandates GFCI protection requirements, while also stating that all other applicable NEC rules must still be followed.
+It specifies permitted wiring methods, time limits for use, and requirements for personnel protection (including ground-fault protection provisions), while also stating that all other applicable NEC rules must still be followed.
 It requires that temporary wiring be removed immediately after its purpose is served.

 - Why is a voltage drop calculator important for job site wiring?

 - A voltage drop calculator is crucial for ensuring that equipment receives adequate voltage, especially over long extension cord runs common on job sites.
 Excessive voltage drop can cause tools and motors to overheat, perform poorly, and suffer a shortened lifespan.
 It also poses a fire risk by causing wires to heat up.
-Proper calculation helps in selecting the correct gauge of wire for the distance and load.
+Proper calculation helps in selecting the correct gauge of wire for the distance and load; industry guidance commonly recommends keeping branch-circuit drop near 3% and total drop (feeder plus branch) within 5%.

 - What are the key Lockout/Tagout procedures for temporary power systems?

-- Key Lockout/Tagout procedures, in line with NFPA 70E compliance, involve isolating equipment from all energy sources, applying a personal lock and tag to the disconnecting means, verifying the absence of voltage with a meter, and, if necessary, applying temporary protective grounds.
+- Key Lockout/Tagout procedures, in line with NFPA 70E guidance and OSHA’s LOTO standard (29 CFR 1910.147), involve isolating equipment from all energy sources, applying a personal lock and tag to the disconnecting means, verifying the absence of voltage with a properly rated test instrument, and, if necessary, applying temporary protective grounds.
 These steps ensure a system is in an Electrically Safe Work Condition before any maintenance or service is performed.

 Continuing Education by State